boutroslab/CRISPRAnalyzeR/README.md

 **See [CRISPRAnalyzeR](http://crispr-analyzer.dkfz.de) in action!
 You can even go and analyse your own data right away!**

+---

+#CRISPRAnalyzeR will be available for download soon - stay tuned!

+---

 **You can use the provided CRISPRAnalyzeR web-service or download the suite for installation within your lab/company.**